 The story (and the opera) relates the tragic events of his wedding day, when his bride, Eurydice, is bitten by a snake and dies.
 The newly-widowed Orpheus manages to convince the rulers of the underworld to allow his wife a few more years in the land of the living.

 In Greek mythology, the heartbroken Orpheus is then killed by wild beasts.
-Happily— certainly for opera lovers—Monteverdi created a happier ending to the story.
+Fortunately — certainly for opera lovers—Monteverdi created a happier ending to the story.

 The story of Orpheus continues to be opera’s most popular work based on Greek mythology to this day.
 From Gluck’s Orpheus and Eurydice (Orfeo ed Euridice) to Philip Glass’s chamber opera Orphée, and Harrison Birtwistle’s The Mask of Orpheus, composers have been drawn to the tale for hundreds of years.